FutureHouse Platform API Documentation

 and agent_name

-A quickstart example can be found in the file, where we show how to submit and retrieve a job task, pass runtime configuration to the agent, and ask follow-up questions to the previous job.
+A quickstart example can be found in the file, where we show how to submit and retrieve a task, pass runtime configuration to the agent, and ask follow-up questions to the previous task.

 : get_task(task_id)